dbones/dbones.github.io/_posts/2019-07-16-dotnet-core-the-new-host.md

 ## TLDR;

 - the new host provides better for ports and adapters.
-- this is an answer for my question: https://github.com/aspnet/Hosting/issues/1369
+- this is an answer for my question:  [WebHost as a IHostedService](https://github.com/aspnet/Hosting/issues/1369)
-- more info on upgrading: https://docs.microsoft.com/en-us/aspnet/core/migration/22-to-30?view=aspnetcore-2.2&tabs=visual-studio
+- more info on upgrading: [Migrate from ASP.NET Core 2.2 to 3.0](https://docs.microsoft.com/en-us/aspnet/core/migration/22-to-30?view=aspnetcore-2.2&tabs=visual-studio

 ## Background